museHD/MultiDefine/README.md

 # Vocabulary List Generator
-📝Compiles the definitions of multiple words into a single list
+📝Compiles the definitions of multiple words into a single "vocabulary" list